VGavara/arduino-TB6612FNG/docs/classes/Spinner.md

 1. A map must have at least two spin points.
 2. The first map point must have its time set to zero.
-3. The elapsed time of an spin point cannot be lower than its predecessor.
+3. The elapsed time of an spin point cannot be lower than the preceding point time.

 ## How Spinner works